Certain foods may trigger cold sore outbreaks, particularly those high in ${arginine} and low in ${lysine}.

 9.

-Alcoholic Drinks Alcoholic beverages can also play a significant role in triggering cold sore outbreaks.
+Alcoholic Drinks Alcoholic beverages can trigger cold sore outbreaks in several ways.

 Additional Diet and Lifestyle Considerations